ledoge/dwm_lut/README.md

 # About
 This tool applies 3D LUTs to the Windows desktop by hooking into DWM, utilizing tetrahedral interpolation and ordered dithering.
-Right now it should work on any 20H2 or 21H1 build of Windows 10, and I'll try to update it whenever a new version breaks it.
+Right now it should work on any 20H2 or 21H1 build of Windows 10, and also the current build of Windows 11, and I'll try to update it whenever a new version breaks it.

 # Usage
 Use DisplayCAL or similar to generate the 65x65x65 .cube LUT files you want to apply, run `DwmLutGUI.exe`, assign them to monitors and then click Apply.